erupt321/ruptchat/README.md

 **Changelog**

+	__08.13.20__
+	Mostly backend cleaning up code and seperating the single file lua into seperate packages.

 	__08.11.20__
 	This is a big update as in I've rewritten alot of the backend on tab handling and made click maps